Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 The oversoul is the union (saṃyoga) of spirit and nature.
 14

-Spirit and nature are like the positive and negative poles of a magnet.
+Spirit and nature are like the positive and negative poles of a magnet, and the oversoul is like the magnetic field.

 Consequently, all three together are evolvents.